sauravtom/sauravtom.github.io/_posts/2024-09-18-vye-a-social-network-for-india.md

 ## The Birth of Vye

 Enter Vye, the brainchild of my frustration with global social media platforms.
-Vye is a social media platform with a twist - it's local first.
+Vye is a social media platform with a twist - it's desi first.
 The name itself is a play on the inequality "x < y", where x is the global and y is the local.
 The focus is on the local, the familiar, the here and now.

 ## Why Bangalore?